Yamagola: Release

 Yamagola was released on 21 October 1977.
 The film celebrated a silver jubilee run at 6 centres and ran for 40 weeks in Hyderabad and Vijayawada.

 Reception

-A reviewer for Andhra Jyothi praised D. V. Narasaraju's dialogues, performances of the cast and called it, "a colourful film which would entertain all kinds of audiences."
-Another reviewer for Andhra Patrika wrote, "Yamagola is a satirical film on the current societal conditions told in a light-hearted manner."
+A reviewer for Andhra Jyothi praised D. V. Narasaraju's dialogues, performances of the cast and called it, a colourful film which would entertain all kinds of audiences.
+Another reviewer for Andhra Patrika wrote that Yamagola is a satirical film on the current societal conditions told in a light-hearted manner.
 The reviewer noted the satirical dialogues of Narasaraju as the major highlight of the film and commended the performances of the cast and the music.
 Kompella Viswam of Sitara magazine noted the similarities between Yamagola and C. Pullayya's Devanthakudu.
 Furthermore, he praised the dialogues penned by D. V. Narasaraju especially those on Sanjay Gandhi and the Emergency, the performances of the cast and the direction of T. Rama Rao.

 Legacy

 The film was remade into Hindi as Lok Parlok in 1979, with Jaya Prada reprising her role.
 It was also remade in Tamil as Yamanukku Yaman (1980).

 Yamagola also inspired the 2007 Telugu film Yamadonga directed by S. S. Rajamouli.
 The film which follows the basic plotline of Yamagola starred Rama Rao's grandson N. T. Rama Rao Jr.